IanZeta64/Compass-Uol-Projeto-2/README.md

 - DTO -> classes (record) responsible for managing data transfer between api objects;
 - Enums -> enum using to create entity and response objects;
 - Clients -> classes and interfaces responsible for configuring, connecting, calling and mapping external api requests.

 #

+## Dependencies
+- jackson-datatype-jsr310: responsible for converting the date and time of the 'java.time' package to JSON;
+- jackson-databind: responsible for facilitating the conversion between JAVA and JSON objects;
+- mockito-core: dependency to create mocks in unit tests;
+- junit-jupiter-api: write unit tests using the JUnit 5 framework;
+- springdoc-openapi-starter-webmvc-ui: automates API generation and documentation using the OpenAPI standard;
+- spring-boot-starter-actuator: Spring Boot dependency that monitor and manage the application at runtime;
+- spring-boot-starter-data-jpa: Spring Boot dependency that simplifies access to relational databases using JPA;
+- h2: integrated relational database, that is, in memory, and lightweight, developed in Java;
+- spring-boot-starter-validation: Spring Boot dependency for data validation in applications, such as data entry validations;
+- spring-boot-starter-web: Spring Boot dependency for building web applications and RESTful services;
+- spring-boot-devtools: offers features to speed up Spring Boot development, such as automatic browser refresh;
+- lombok: reduces repetitive code by generating standard methods through annotations;
+- spring-boot-starter-test: makes it easy to write and run tests in Java applications.

+#

+## Technologies Used
+- Java;
+- Spring Boot;
+- Spring Data JPA;
+- Spring Cloud;
+- Spring Web;
+- Swagger;
+- Actuator;
+- Mockito;
+- JUnit;
+- H2 Database;
+- Validation;
+- Gateway;
+- Lombok;
+- Spring Test;

+#